 They may stretch more than hundreds of light years across.
 They are sometimes referred to as “Star Nurseries” because stars form inside of them.
 The Boomerang Nebula is the coolest place in our universe that naturally exist.
 It was observed in 1980 for the first time using an Anglo-Australian telescope.

 Quick Facts: –

 - Dark nebulae are the interstellar clouds so dense that they block any light from background stars.

-- It is estimated by scientists that about 5 billion years from now, our Sun will also become a nebula.
+- It is estimated by scientists that in about 5 billion years from now, our Sun will also become a nebula.

 - Orion nebula is the closest to earth at a distance of 1,300 light years away from us.

-- An emission nebula is formed when ionized gases emit a variety of colours, most often the result of a nearby hot star.
+- An emission nebula is formed when ionized gases emit a variety of colors, most often the result of a nearby hot star.

 - A planetary nebula is made up of glowing and expanding ionized gases.